 - Press Network.

-- Once your Nest has scanned nearby networks, find your Wi-Fi and, if necessary, put in your password.
+- After your Nest has scanned nearby networks, find your Wi-Fi and, if necessary, put in your password.

-Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, the maker of Nest, a Nest Thermostat battery will generally last several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
+Recharge it with the USB cord that comes included.

-If you plan on being away for a couple weeks, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
-The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.
+If you aren’t going to be in your home for a long time, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.

 - Press and hold the touch bar until it displays “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.